 SECTION – D (Literature)

-7. Read the following extract and answer the questions that follow : (5 Marks)
+7. Read the following extract and answer the questions that follow.
+Attempt any one of the two extracts (A) and (B) :

 put that thought away